BrightBoost/learningjava/notes/topicsWeek5.md

 ## Monday
 - New workbook
 - Self reflection internship readiness

+## Tuesday
+- Internship readiness roles (see `roles.md`)
--
+- Class review continued

 ## What we are working onr ight now
-- Page 28 workbook 4a
+- Page 36 workbook 4a